francisco-camargo/learn_hydra_zen/README.md

   * [ ] control which data to use
   * [ ] control what data to plot

-# View info from CLI
+# View config info via CLI

 To view the same contents as what will appear in `/outputs/*/*/.hydra/config.yaml` you can run